-Imagine a missionary goes from here to a rural part of Africa, but he doesn’t get on well.
+Imagine a missionary goes from here to a far off land, but he doesn’t get on well.
 You see he doesn’t make an effort to understand the local culture.
 When he is talking with the people he always says ‘back home what we do is ...’ in a rather patronizing way.
 He refuses to eat any of the food, unwilling to even try it.
 When he talks about the local people he uses phrases like ‘them’ and ‘their sort.’
 In short he makes no effort to become one of the people.
 And he makes no progress in sharing the gospel with the people—not because the gospel is irrelevant to them but because he is not open to them.

 Compare that with the great missionary Hudson Taylor.
 He worked for years in China.
 He dressed like the Chinese, and had his hair in the Chinese pony-tail style of the time.
 To the Chinese he became like the Chinese, to win the Chinese.
 Hudson Taylor put the gospel above his cultural identity.

 This morning we are going to think about putting the gospel above our rights, our comfort, our independence and our culture.